Medusagyne: Classification

 The genus Medusagyne is in the family Ochnaceae, e.g. in the Angiosperm Phylogeny Group classification, though it is sometimes in the monogeneric family Medusagynaceae.
 The small tropical American family Quiinaceae is also included in this broad concept of Ochnaceae.

-Development

-The pollen ontogeny of the Medusagyne oppositifolia has some unique features that are shown.
-These features include a large onci that is composed of fibrilla spacer during the early stage of development to represent the atria section of it.

 Habitat

 The tree inhabits exposed granite slopes, at present all locations are within 2 km of the sea.

 Threats

 The jellyfish tree presents a conundrum in that the seeds seem unable to germinate in the wild; no young plants have been observed in the natural stands.
 Successful cultivation in botanic gardens has occurred in very humid conditions, but high humidity is unlikely in the exposed habitat where these trees are found in the wild.
 It has been suggested that jellyfish trees have been lost from the more appropriate habitat of moist forests through competition with other species and climate change.

 Conservation

-Three of the existing populations of jellyfish tree on the island on Mahé (Bernica, Copolia and Mt.
-Jasmin) are protected within the Morne Seychellois National Park.
+Four populations of jellyfish tree are known, at Bernica, Mont Sebert, Mont Copolia and Mont Jasmin on Mahé.
+Three of the existing populations (Bernica, Mont Copolia and Mont Jasmin) are protected within the Morne Seychellois National Park.
 Although seedlings have been grown in a number of botanic gardens, many problems remain and a conservation priority must be further researched into the reproductive biology of this intriguing species before any effective Action Plan for its future can be devised.